 The poll results indicate that 52% of Peeriosity member companies reimburse employees through Payroll, and 42% reimburse through Accounts Payable.
 The remaining 6% use a mix of Payroll and Accounts Payable with salaried employees reimbursed using Payroll and some hourly employees reimbursed using Accounts Payable.

 The next polling question looked at the frequency for reimbursement, with 50% reimbursing either weekly or daily, and 50% reimbursing either bi-weekly, monthly, or at a mix of approaches depending on the employee type.
 Here are the details:

 A few of the comments from members include:

 - Even though we are currently reimbursing through AP we are getting ready to start a project to move the reimbursements over to payroll.

-- Out of pocket expenses are submitted on a monthly report through Concur, which then sends a file to Payroll for payment to employee.
+- Out-of-pocket expenses are submitted on a monthly report through Concur, which then sends a file to Payroll for payment to employees.

 - As long as the expense report is approved and ready, we run them weekly through AP.